 - Pack your everyday clothing according to type of clothing items and closely together.
 Example below:

 - Travel documents: boarding passes, itineraries, your passport

 - Entertainment items: computer, tablet, camera, books

 - Instead of carrying a different bag for your laptop, iPad and a notebook and then a different bag for your toiletries and essentials, carry a slim bag that fits all these and that can slip under the seat in front of you.
 This will help you keep within the usual airline's one-bag-only rule plus all the things you need while aboard will be within easy reach.

 - Instead of folding, always roll your clothes to save space and avoid wrinkles.
-If you don’t agree with this rolling rule, you can watch this video on the best way to fold into a suitcase.

 - Pack your socks, underwear and other smaller items inside your shoes.
 This helps keep the shape of the shoes and keep those smaller items together when you need them.

 - On return, pack your shoes in hotel shower caps as your shoes can get dirty during your travelling.
 Use the free shower caps you get at hotels.
 That way the shoes in your bag won’t muck up all your other items.